How we picked the best clothes moth killers?

 Cloth moths’ life cycle

 An adult male cloth moth may live only 8 – 14 days, but the entire life cycle of cloth moths is quite longer than that.
 Typically, cloth moths go from an egg to an adult moth in 200 days (at 15°C/59 °F).
 This period is shorter at higher temperatures.
 Usually, cloth moths have 2 generations per year, with each female cloth moth giving birth to about 200 eggs at a time.

 Cloth moths’ eating habits

 Cloth moths (or, their larvae in particular) don’t just eat all kinds of fabrics.
 Their main food sources are wool items of animal origin.
-Clothes don’t need to be 100% wool to be attacked by cloth moths, however – even as low as 10% wool content is enough for cloth moths to take interest in a fabric.
-Silk is also a food source for cloth moths, as are fur, leather, hair, taxidermy, feathers and other natural textiles.
+Clothes don’t need to be 100% wool to be attacked by cloth moths, however – even as low as 10% wool content is enough for cloth moths to take interest in a piece of fabric.
+Silk is also a food source for cloth moths, as are fur, leather, hair, taxidermy, feathers, and other natural textiles.
 If the fabric is uncleaned, that’s better for the clothes moth larvae.
 The reason even just 10% wool content is enough for the larvae to attack clothes is that they don’t actually eat the entire item – they chew through the fabric and only eat the parts of it that are suitable for them.

 Signs of a clothes moth infestation

 An obvious step before buying a clothes moth killer spray is properly (and hopefully – in time) determining whether or not you have a problem.
 Unfortunately, none of those signs can be found before the infestation has taken place, but catching it in an early stage is nevertheless beneficial.

 - The most obvious sign is discovering holes in your clothes caused by the clothes moth larvae.